moprescu/GSTUNet/README.md

-# GST-UNet: Spatiotemporal Causal Inference with Time-Varying Confounders
+# GST-UNet: A Neural Framework for Spatiotemporal Causal Inference with Time-Varying Confounding

 GST-UNet is a neural framework that combines a U-Net-based architecture with iterative G-computation to estimate causal effects in spatiotemporal settings, addressing interference, temporal carryover, and time-varying confounders for Conditional Average Potential Outcome (CAPO) estimation.